ssveitch/draft-kemeleon/draft-irtf-cfrg-kemeleon.md

 This document specifies Kemeleon encoding algorithms for encoding ML-KEM encapsulation keys and ciphertexts as random bytestrings.
 Kemeleon encodings provide obfuscation of encapsulation keys and ciphertexts, relying on module LWE assumptions.
-This document specifies a number of variants of these encodings, with differing failure rates, output sizes, and performance profiles.

 --- middle